LiyansMathews/sciprog_24/practical6/README.md

 # Practical 6

-This folder contains practical codes.
+This folder contains practical6 codes.

 ## Compile by creating an object of the file